Uphill Legal Battle for Those Censored on Social Media

 “My government lied to me.
 They said it was safe.
 Now I go home to an empty house,” he said.

-Others say they had similar experiences.
+Others said they had similar experiences.

-When Brianne Dressen, a participant in the AstraZeneca vaccine trial, experienced vaccine-related injuries and shared an infographic about post-COVID vaccine symptoms in a private Facebook group, the group was disabled by Facebook for violating “Community Standards on misinformation causing physical harm,” according to a lawsuit filed on behalf of Dressen, Ramirez, and several other individuals.
+When Brianne Dressen, a participant in the AstraZeneca vaccine trial, experienced vaccine-related injuries and shared an infographic about post-COVID-19 vaccine symptoms in a private Facebook group, the group was disabled by Facebook for violating “Community Standards on misinformation causing physical harm,” according to a lawsuit filed on behalf of Dressen, Ernest Ramirez, and several other individuals.

 “Five of our six clients were seriously injured after taking one of the COVID vaccines,” said Casey Norman, a lawyer for the New Civil Liberties Alliance (NCLA) and the head attorney in the case, Dressen, et al. v.
 Flaherty, et al.